-The Alert programme helps children realise that their "engines" (i.e. nervous system) need the proper amount and kind of sensory information to function optimally.
+The Alert programme helps children realise that their "engines" (i.e. nervous system) need the proper amount and kind or sensory information to function optimally.
 It increases the child's collection of strategies for changing levels of alertness.

-The goal of the programme is not only to teach children how to get their "engines to run just right" and remain there throughout the day but also how to change their level of alertness to meet situational demands (Shellenberger and Williams 2002).
+The goal of the programme is not only to teach children how to get their "engines to run just right" and remain their throughout the day but also how to change their level of alertness to meet situational demands (Shellenberger and Williams 2002).

 Children and adults can together determine the strategies that support optimal functioning.
 In cases where children are too young to use the programmes concepts parents and teachers become the detectives identifying and providing the type of sensorimotor input that best supports the child's self-regulation and performance.
-We can use these principles with children who struggle to self-regulate for example have difficulty sitting on the carpet or fidget in their chairs or seem switched off.
-We can use our activities within our sensory diet (see sensory diet section on page 30) to change our levels of alertness
+We can use these principles with children who struggle to self-regulate for example having difficulty sitting on the carpet or fidget in their chairs or seem switched off.
+We can use our activities within our sensory diet (see sensory diet section on page 27) to change our levels of alertness

-What do our "engine" levels look like?
+What do our engine levels look like?

-When my engine is too low When my engine is just right When my engine is too high Talks slowly and quietly.
-Is too tired to listen to his/her teacher Is too tired to do his/her work.
-Is too tired to do his/her work.
+When my engine is too When my engine is When my engine I too low just right high Talks slowly and quietly.
+Is too tired to listen to his teacher Is too tired to do his work.
 Moves slowly.
-Is too tired to play with his/her friends.
-Uses his/her "just right voice" to talk.
+Is too tired to play with his friends.
+Uses his "just right voice" to talk.
 Not too loud and not too soft.
-Listens to his/her teacher and follows her directions because his/her body is "just right."
-Gets his/her work done because his/her body is "just right."
-Plays the same game with his/her friends and talks about the same things his/her friends are talking about.
+Listens to his teacher and follows her directions because his body is "just right."
+Gets his work done because his body is "just right."
+Plays the same game with his friends and talks about the same things his friends are talking about.
 Speaks with a loud voice.
-Has a hard time listening to his/her teacher because his mind is racing Has a hard time doing his/her work because his/her body is moving too fast.
+Has a hard time listening to his teacher because his mind is racing Has a hard time doing his work because his body is moving too fast.
 Is always moving.
-Body and mind is moving fast when he/her plays with his/her friends.
-Others or himself/herself may get hurt.
+Body and mind is moving fast when he plays with his friends.
+Others or himself may get hurt.